-If You Were Me and Lived in ...
-Ancient Greece (An Introduction to Civilizations Throughout Time (Volume 1)
+- If You Were Me and Lived in ...
+Renaissance Italy (An Introduction to Civilizations Throughout Time (Volume 2)

-If You Were Me and Lived in ...
-Elizabethan England (An Introduction to Civilizations Throughout Time (Volume 3)
+- If You were Me and Lived in ...
+The Middle Ages (An Introduction to Civilizations Throughout Time (Volume 6)

 "If you were a boy, your parents might have called you Comfort or Abraham.
 They may have chosen Patience or Mercy for your sisters' names.
 What do the names tell you about the society?"